The Handmaid's Tale (film)

-The Handmaid's Tale is a 1990 dystopian film adapted from Canadian author Margaret Atwood's 1985 novel of the same name.
-Directed by Volker Schlöndorff, the film stars Natasha Richardson (Offred), Faye Dunaway (Serena Joy), Robert Duvall (The Commander), Aidan Quinn (Nick), and Elizabeth McGovern (Moira).
-The screenplay was written by playwright Harold Pinter.
+The Handmaid's Tale is a 1990 dystopian drama film directed by Volker Schlöndorff, adapted by Harold Pinter from Margaret Atwood's 1985 novel.
+It stars Natasha Richardson (Offred), Faye Dunaway (Serena Joy), Robert Duvall (The Commander), Aidan Quinn (Nick), and Elizabeth McGovern (Moira).
 The original music score was composed by Ryuichi Sakamoto.
-The film was entered into the 40th Berlin International Film Festival.
 It is the first filmed adaptation of the novel, succeeded by the Hulu television series which began streaming in 2017.

 The film adaptation of The Handmaid's Tale faced numerous challenges in its development, with screenwriter Harold Pinter expressing dissatisfaction with the final product due to significant alterations from his original script.
 Pinter had contributed only part of the screenplay and ultimately gave the director and author carte blanche to make changes.
 He tried to have his name removed from the credits but was unsuccessful.

-The film's reception was lukewarm, with critics expressing uncertainty about the movie's message and themes.
+The film was entered into the 40th Berlin International Film Festival.
+Its reception was lukewarm, with critics expressing uncertainty about the movie's message and themes.

 Plot

-In the near future, war rages across the Republic of Gilead (formerly the United States of America) and pollution has rendered 99% of the population sterile.
+In the early 21st century following a sterility plague caused by global warming, war rages across the Republic of Gilead (formerly the United States of America, which collapsed after a civil war between Fascists and Radical Feminists), and rampant pollution has rendered 99% of the population sterile and killed most children.
 Kate is a woman who attempts to emigrate to Canada with her husband Luke and daughter Jill.
 As they attempt to cross the border by foot on a dirt road, the Gilead Border Guard orders them to turn back or they will open fire.
 Luke draws their fire, telling Kate to run, and is shot and killed.
 Kate is captured, while Jill wanders off into the back country, confused and unaccompanied.
 The authorities take Kate to a training facility with several other women, where the women are trained to become Handmaids, who are concubines for the privileged but barren couples who run the country's religious fundamentalist regime.
 Although she resists indoctrination into the cult of the Handmaids, which mixes Old Testament orthodoxy with scripted group chanting and ritualized violence, Kate is soon assigned to the home of "the Commander" (Fred) and his cold, inflexible wife, Serena Joy.
 There she is named "Offred" ("of Fred").